dusty-phillips/macabre/README.md

 ### TODO

-- custom types with no fields are probably not working
+- panic should probably raise a custom/stdlib exception instead of BaseException
-- custom types with unlabelled fields are probably not working
+- custom types with unlabelled fields are not working
+  - Given that labelled and unlabelled fields can be mixed on one class, I have a feeling we have to ditch dataclasses.
+Probably a custom class with slots, a dict of names to indices, and a custom **match_args** that can handle tuple-like _or_ record-like syntax?
-- most expressions aren't implemented yet
+- some complex expressions aren't implemented yet
 - haven't really tested with nesting of expressions
 - need to print out nice errors when glance fails to parse
 - No List or Result custom types yet